missrhea/missrhea.github.io/content/reading/The-Spy-And-The-Traitor/index.md

 Literally anyone looking for a superb thriller!
 That also happens to be a true story!

-The bonus is that you'd gain a ton of knowledge about international politics, get an inside look into the KGB and the Soviet Union's communist regime during the Cold War, the Spycraft, intellectual treachery, deceit, and loyalty.
+Dont be put off by the thought of the Cold War and political machinations, this is far from dull or stuffy.
+It reads like a thriller.
+Vibrant, exciting, informative, and occasionally humourous.

 # ☘️ How the Book Changed Me

-I learned about the extent of the Soviet Union's enforcement of communism.
+I learned the extent of the Soviet Union's enforcement of communism.
 My history lessons are vague, and before this book, I did not appreciate the severity of what Communism meant.
-The book also put into perspective the sentiments and tensions on either side of the iron curtain.
+The book also put into perspective inner workings of the intelligence services of the UK, Soviet Union and USA during a period of increasing instability.

 # ✍️ My Top 3 Quotes